Repatriating Stolen Funds Very Difficult – Magu | Leadership Newspaper

 According to him, ”The forces we are against are powerful because they have a lot of stolen funds with them and enough resources to frustrate investigation and prosecution.

-He further said this year’s commemoration is special and unique to us at the Economic and Financial Crimes Commission, EFCC particularly as the theme chosen by the African
+He further said that this year’s commemoration is special and unique to “us at the Economic and Financial Crimes Commission, EFCC particularly as the theme chosen by the African

 The EFCC boss, however, pointed out that the commission was determined to wage war against corruption to its logical conclusion.

-Meanwhile, the new Group Managing Director of the Nigerian National Petroleum Corporation (NNPC), Mr. Mele Kyari, has said President Muhammadu Buhari has never asked the corporation for any favour since he was elected in 2015.
+Meanwhile, the new group managing director of the Nigerian National Petroleum Corporation (NNPC), Mr. Mele Kyari, has said that President Muhammadu Buhari has never asked the corporation for any favour since he was elected in 2015.

 Kyari, who led an 11-man team to the session, said: “NNPC is the focal organisation for the Open Government Partnership.
 Whatever we are doing, we will make sure it is open.